Skip to content

 In 2021, the Nantucket Preservation Trust (NPT) engaged with Remain to explore the establishment of an architectural salvage yard, aiming to repurpose valuable building materials and find a more sustainable alternative to current waste disposal practices.

-Construction and demolition (C&D) debris pose significant environmental challenges, exacerbating landfill overflow globally, with estimates projecting a doubling of waste volume by 2050.
-Nantucket alone dispatches over 17,000 tons of waste annually to off-island landfills due to rising demands in construction and renovation, a great departure from its historic culture of reusing materials dating back to the 18th and 19th centuries.
+Construction and demolition (C&D) debris pose significant environmental challenges, with estimates projecting global waste volume to double by 2050.
+Nantucket alone sends over 17,000 tons of waste annually to off-island landfills due to the growing demands of construction and renovation, a sharp departure from its historic culture of material reuse dating back to the 18th and 19th centuries.

 EBP Study Reports